 Ofcom has approved an area for each licensed local service.
-See the approved areas for England and Northern Ireland (PDF, 56.6 KB).
-We are currently re-consulting on the approved areas for Scotland and Wales.
-See a list of the local licences that sit within each approved area (PDF, 101.5 KB) in England, Northern Ireland and the Channel Islands.
+See the approved areas for England, Scotland, Wales and Northern Ireland (PDF, 114.7 KB).
+See a list of the local licences that sit within each approved area (PDF, 115.6 KB) in England, Scotland, Wales, Northern Ireland and the Channel Islands.

 Any station may provide its locally-made programmes from the area it is licensed to serve, or from the studios of any other station(s) whose licensed area(s) are also in the approved area (known as ‘co-location’).
 The licensed area(s) from which a station may provide its locally-made programmes are specified in its Format.